Back to Blog

 For High-Net-Worth Collectors ($50,000+ budget)

-- Selective buying: Collectors are focusing on the highest quality cards
+• Selective buying: Collectors focus on the highest quality, culturally significant pieces

-- Population control: As more cards get graded, perfect examples become rarer
+1. Population control: As more cards get graded, perfect examples become rarer in relative terms

 How to Authenticate and Purchase High-Value Cards